Sublimis/SteadyView/README.md

 ⚡ The service has been crafted very meticulously, in order to minimize resource usage and maximize performance.
 It uses only the accelerometer sensor to achieve the goal.

+## More info

+Please see the [SteadyScreen](https://github.com/Sublimis/SteadyScreen) project for more details.

 ## Example

 Below is the complete implementation of the functionality in a custom view that overrides the plain [`android.view.View`](https://developer.android.com/reference/android/view/View).